Nshmais/Swiss-Tournament/README.md

 4. you can create and/or drop tables or the entire database using sql
 5. you can check select, update, insert,... to the created database
 6. (Ctrl+d) will log_off and return you to your VM

+## Pairing Logic

+With every match based on the outcomes of the match, the **Score** variable incraments with 3 points if win and 0 points if lost. then the players get aranged in **Ascending** order based on their Score.
+Every **ajacent ODD and the next EVEN ordered player get paired together** for next game.

 ## License